 Jan Willem de Moor, Portfolio Manager RobecoSAM Global SDG Credits, said: “SI and Credit Investing is at the heart of what we do.
 I firmly believe that it is possible to contribute towards achieving the SDGs while generating competitive returns.
 We already integrate ESG information into the fundamental analysis of the issuers for all of our credit strategies, so to combine SI and Credit investing with the SDG component is very exciting.”

-Jacob Messina, CFA, Head of Sustainability Investing Research, RobecoSAM, said: “The SDGs have given asset owners a new lens through which to view the impacts of their investments.
+Jacob Messina, CFA, Head of Sustainable Investing Research, RobecoSAM, said: “The SDGs have given asset owners a new lens through which to view the impacts of their investments.
 RobecoSAM is at the forefront of this conversation, helping define impact in the context of publicly traded securities.
 Although SDG investing is different from traditional impact investing in many ways, it is an important addition to the product offerings available to sustainable investing clients, providing the scale and financial returns required by the world’s largest investors.”

 Robeco has a long history in global fixed income investing.
 As of the end of December 2017, Robeco manages EUR 41 billion in fixed income, of which EUR 28 billion in credits.
 A dedicated global team of over 30 investment professionals located in Rotterdam, London, New York, Singapore and Hong Kong manages European and global investment grade credit portfolios.

 RobecoSAM is the investment specialist that has focused exclusively on Sustainable Investing (SI) for over 22 years, with a Sustainable Investing Research team and a database covering 600 financially relevant ESG data points of over 4,500 companies.
 RobecoSAM Global SDG Credits is domiciled in Luxembourg and available to institutional and retail investors, and to wholesale distributors in key markets upon investors demand.